lance-reyes/Color-Generator/README.md

 # Color-Generator
-This website is similar to "coolors.co", except it only gives one color in the form of RGB.
+This is my first project as I learn Website Development.

+About the website:
+    What I envision is a similar concept from "coolors.co" where it gives you colors randomly by clicking/pressing space.
     This file originally goes to Colt Steele's Web Development Bootcamp on Udemy.
-I just used this file to add some designs and overall improve the website.
+I used this file to add some features like giving HEX and HSL capability.